 Vital tooth bleaching is a conservative and safe procedure for teeth whitening.
 It is thought to be an alternative method for composites, veneering, or crowning.
 This procedure should be the first option of choice for patients requiring esthetic and restorative care.

 OTC-Home bleaching was introduced first in 2001, in which whitening strips of hydrogen-peroxide are used.
 In this technique, polyethylene strips, which are impregnated with the hydrogen-peroxide solution (standard dose of 6.5% hydrogen peroxide), are used for teeth whitening.

-Dentist-based home bleaching is a technique involving the use of designed trays for holding the teeth whitening products against dentition for the specific period prescribed by the dentist.
+Cosmetic Dentist-based home bleaching is a technique involving the use of designed trays for holding the teeth whitening products against dentition for the specific period prescribed by the cosmetic dentist.
 The significant advantage of these trays is that accurate or selected teeth can be bleached with the use of them.

 Dentist-assisted In-office bleaching uses bleaching agents with a higher concentration of hydrogen peroxide.
 In this procedure, patients are advised that they may suffer from tooth sensitivity for up to 6 weeks.

-Veneers are shells with thin diameter made up of composite material or porcelain.
+Dental veneers are shells with thin diameter made up of composite material or porcelain.
 Veneers are always custom made and are cemented to the front side of teeth.
 Application of veneers is in different dental conditions as: